Dress Code &

 In the event that there is a question to the appropriateness of a student’s attire, the principal will make the final determination.

-Students are permitted to have cell phones in school as long as they adhere to all procedures and protocols.
-All phones must be powered off during school hours and kept inside bookbags placed in the classroom closets.
+In accordance with our Family Handbook, students are permitted to have electronic devices in school including: cellphones, Ipads, and Smart Watches, as long as they adhere to all procedures and protocols.
+All electronic devices must be powered off during school hours and kept inside bookbags.
 Neither texting nor answering calls are permitted during school hours.
 During state exams, all phones and electronic devices are collected and kept in the main office until the exam is completed for the day.